yukiekajita/Web-Scraping-Challenge/README.md

 # Web-Scraping-Challenge
-In this assignment, I built a web application that scrapes various websites for data related to the Mission to Mars and displays the information in a single HTML page.
+In this assignment, I built a web application that scraped various websites for data related to the Mission to Mars and displays the information in a single HTML page.

 ## Step 1 - Scraping
 Completed my initial scraping using Jupyter Notebook, BeautifulSoup, Pandas, and Requests/Splinter.